jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 From Chapter 3, you need to install software packages using the Python pip3 installer and the Rust Language using their cargo package manager.

 You can see an example of how to install Python language packages (eggs).
 Drone kit is an API for controlling [3D Robotics](https://www.3drobotics.com "drones") drones located at [dronekit.io](http://dronekit.io "drone kit").
-To [install their Python development packages](http://python.dronekit.io/guide/quick_start.html#installation "Python packages") you need to use ```pip``` the Python Package Installer.
+To [install their Python development packages](https://dronekit-python.readthedocs.io/en/latest/guide/quick_start.html "Python packages") you need to use ```pip3``` the Python Package Installer.

 ```sudo apt-get install python3-pip python3-dev python3-setuptools```